Thomas Cochrane, 6th Earl of Dundonald

-Thomas Cochrane, 6th Earl of Dundonald (1702 - 28 May 1737) was a Scottish aristocrat.
+Thomas Cochrane, 6th Earl of Dundonald (1702 – 28 May 1737) was a Scottish peer.

 Early life

 Cochrane was born in 1702.
 He was the second but only surviving son of William Cochrane of Kilmaronock, MP for Wigtown Burghs, and the former Lady Grizel Graham.

 His paternal grandparents were William Cochrane, Lord Cochrane and his wife Lady Katherine Kennedy (a daughter of John Kennedy, 6th Earl of Cassilis).
 His maternal grandparents were James Graham, 2nd Marquess of Montrose and the former Lady Isabel Ker (widow of Robert Ker, 1st Earl of Roxburghe, and fifth daughter of William Douglas, 7th Earl of Morton).

 Career

 Upon the death of his unmarried cousin, William Cochrane, 5th Earl of Dundonald, in 1725, he inherited the earldom of Dundonald.

 Personal life

 In October 1727, Lord Dundonald was married to Catherine Hamilton (d.
 1779), the second daughter of Lord Basil Hamilton of Baldoon (sixth son of William Hamilton, Duke of Hamilton and Anne Hamilton, suo jure Duchess of Hamilton) and the former Mary Dunbar (a daughter of David Dunbar the Younger of Baldoon, who was the granddaughter and heiress of Sir David Dunbar, 1st Baronet, of Baldoon).
 Together, they were the parents of: